MicrocontrollerApplications/Lab4_Interrupts/README.md

 * Enable global and peripheral interrupts
 */
 ```
 Now that our interrupts are enabled and our Timer, PORTB, and the ISR are good to go, it's time to check if everything is working.
 If not already done, connect your development board to the PC.
-Click on debug and check if the LED is blinking as expected.
+Click on debug and check if the LED3 is blinking as expected.
 If yes, great!
 Additionally you could use the Simulator to stop the timing of the blinking LED.
 > [!NOTE]
 > You can switch to Simulator Configuration using the drop-down-menu in the upper left corner of the IDE.
 Currently, PicKIT3 should be selected.
 > Remember to open the stopwach under Window -> Debugging -> Stopwatch.